hardin47/website/Math154/Notes/07-ethics.md

 We could spend days talking about bias in algorithms.
 The take away from the examples below is that the data that is used to *train* the model can have huge effects on the creation of the model.
 A fantastic book on the issue is **Weapons of Math Destruction** by Cathy O'Neil.
 A podcast about the book is at: https://99percentinvisible.org/episode/the-age-of-the-algorithm/.

+Also keep in mind the various laws which are designed to protect privacy and civil liberties.
+Just because you didn't try to build an algorithm that is biased against a protected group does not mean that you are off the hook.
+There are two ways that laws are enforced (both equally important):

+1. disparate treatment $\rightarrow$ means that the differential treatment is intentional

+2. disparate impact $\rightarrow$ means that the differential treatment is unintentional or implicit (some examples include advancing mortgage credit, employment selection, predictive policing)

+* Alexandria Ocasio-Cortez, Jan 22, 2019 MLK event with Ta-Nehisi Coates  http://aaronsadventures.blogspot.com/2019/01/discussion-of-unfairness-in-machine.html
+* S. Barocas and A. Selbst, "Big Data's Disparate Impact", *California Law Review, 671*, 2016.

+#### Anti-discrimination Laws {-}

+* Civil Rights Acts of 1964 and 1991
+* Americans with Disabilities Act
+* Genetic Information Nondiscrimination Act
+* Equal Credit Opportunity Act
+* Fair Housing Act

 ### Sentencing {-}

 "Machine Bias" in *Pro Publica* by Julia Angwin, Jeff Larson, Surya Mattu, and Lauren Kirchner, May 23, 2016 https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing/